This blog post draws on data and research discussed in our new entry on Causes of Death.

 South Africa is not alone.
 HIV/AIDS remains the leading cause of death across several of its neighbours including Namibia, Zambia, Zimbabwe, Botswana, Mozambique and Malawi.

 In our global view of causes of death — and for all of the country-level examples above — terrorism-related deaths tend to rank very low.1 This is not the case everywhere.
 Whilst terror-related deaths have remained relatively low across the West, they have been increasing across the Middle East, North Africa, and to a lesser extent South Asia.

-For a number of countries across the Middle East in particular, terrorist-related and conflict deaths can be high on the list of leading causes.
-In the chart below we see death statistics for Iraq in 2016.
-Here we see that conflict and terrorism rank 5th and 6th respectively, with more than 11 percent of deaths combined.
+For a number of countries across the Middle East in particular, conflict and terrorist-related deaths can be high on the list of leading causes.
+In the chart below we see death statistics for Iraq.
+Here we see that conflict and terrorism rank 4th and 5th respectively, with more than 11 percent of deaths combined.
 Whilst terror statistics at a global level suggests a low incidence of death, in some regions the odds are much more cruel.

 This post provides only a range of diverse snapshots of causes of death across the world.
 You can explore these trends for your own (or any other) country in the charts above.
 You will also find a wealth of additional data on causes and rates of mortality in our full entry on Causes of Death.